volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 * Variable initialization - allocating some space in the memory for it
 * Assignment to a variable - providing value to previously declared and initialized variable
 * Variable assignments take precedence over function declaration
-* Function declarations take precedence over variable declaration
+* Function declarations take precedence over a variable declaration